top of page

 • The Ah rating of CAR batteries is relatively low as compared to UPS batteries.
 The Ah rating of car batteries varies from 60Ah to 85Ah, whereas the Ah of UPS batteries varies from 100Ah to 200Ah.

-• Flooded batteries are more prone to fires and explosions than a sealed battery and due to safety reasons flooded type batteries are not recommended for cars and other vehicles.
-Hence the car batteries are generally sealed types whereas UPS batteries are both flooded and sealed types.
+• Flooded batteries are more prone to fires and explosions than a sealed battery and due to safety reasons, flooded-type batteries are not recommended for cars and other vehicles.
+Hence car batteries are generally sealed types whereas UPS batteries are both flooded and sealed types.

-• Car batteries are also rated in craking ampere (CA and CCA rating) whereas UPS batteries are only made in Ah rating and Class rating.
+• Car batteries are also rated in cranking ampere (CA and CCA rating) whereas UPS batteries are only made in Ah rating and Class rating.

 • UPS batteries can be discharged up to 90% without any damage whereas Car batteries are meant to ideally discharge up to 5%.
 And that’s the reason you should not leave your car light.